-- 1. Zoom in on the side view. - 2.
-Select all geometry for the side view by dragging a selection fence around the side view. - 3.
+- 1. Zoom in on the side view. - · Scroll backward the mouse scroll wheel. - Select all geometry for the side view by dragging a selection fence around the side view. - 3.
 Use the Segment tool to break the vertical lines at the intersection of the horizontal lines.
-This is necessary to define a closed boundary to crosshatch. - In the Trim palette, choose the Segment tool.
+This is necessary to define a closed boundary to crosshatch. - In the Trim palette or in the right click context menu, choose the Segment tool.
 The Message Line reads, Segment: Pick entity [Shift = Select boundary, Ctrl = Current pen (Windows) or Option = Current pen (Macintosh)].

-• Click the vertical lines to be segmented.
+Click the vertical lines to be segmented.